-The 2020 fair will be held on July 10th and July 11th (see times on our about page) at the Schoenecker Arena on the stunning University of St. Thomas Campus in St. Paul, Minnesota.
-Details around parking, admission costs, and event times are all posted on our about page.
+The 2021 fair will be held on July 9th and July 10th (see times on our about page) at the Schoenecker Arena on the stunning University of St. Thomas Campus in St. Paul, Minnesota.
+Details concerning parking, admission costs, and event times are all posted on our About page.

-For more information subscribe to our email listings by entering your email in the mail-chimp box on the bottom of our homepage.
+For more information subscribe to our email list by entering your email in the Mailchimp box on the bottom of our Home page.